golemhq/golem/docs/source/tests.md

 pages = []

+skip = False

 def setup(data):
     pass

 def test(data):
     pass

 def teardown(data):
     pass
 ```

-A test must implement at least a 'test' function that receives a data object as argument.
+A test must implement at least a **test** function that receives a data object as argument.

+## Test Data

+Test data can be defined inside the file or in a separate CSV file.
+For detailed info about see: [Test Data](test-data.html)

+### CSV Data

+It should be defined in a CSV file with the same name and in the same folder as the test.

-## Infile Test Data
+### Infile Test Data

 A test can have data defined as a list of dictionaries.